jbatson5/SCALE-test/docs/MAVRIC.rst

 where response 1 was defined as :math:`\sigma_{1}\left( E \right) = 1`
 and response 6 was defined as :math:`\sigma_{6}\left( E \right) =` flux-to-response conversion factors.
-The two options for forward-weighting allow the tallies for both detectors to be calculated in the same MAVRIC simulation.
-Using “fluxWeighting”, the importance map and biased source will be made to help distribute Monte Carlo particles evenly through each energy group and every voxel in each both detectors, making the relative uncertainties close to uniform.
+The two options for forward weighting allow the tallies for both detectors to be calculated in the same MAVRIC simulation.
+Using “fluxWeighting”, the importance map and biased source will be made to help distribute Monte Carlo particles evenly through each energy group and every voxel in both detectors, making the relative uncertainties close to uniform.
 With “respWeighting”, the importance map and biased source will optimize the total integrated response of each tally.